-Mr. Winchester is a member of the firm and leader of our national e-discovery practice (e-info℠).
-This team assists organizations with all aspects of e-discovery, including the location and production of documents during litigation or government investigations.
+Mr. Winchester is a member of the firm and leader of its national e-discovery practice (e-info℠).
+This team assists organizations with all aspects of computers and their intersection with the law.
+In the area of e-discovery, his services include the location and production of documents during litigation or government investigations.
+Mr. Winchester also practices in the areas of cybersecurity, information governance and compliance for organizations that host private or protected information on their computer systems.
 He also practices within the Medical and Life Sciences Industry Team and in the Mass Torts and Industry‑Wide Litigation Practice Group where he defends device and pharmaceutical companies in both personal injury and consumer fraud based claims.

 Mr. Winchester is experienced in all phases of the electronic discovery process.
 He and his group, which includes forensically trained IT professionals, routinely help organizations with the identification and preservation of potentially relevant content; its collection; review and finally production to the requesting party.
 He is a pioneer in the use of predictive coding to cost effectively and quickly identify responsive documents for early case assessment and review purposes and has been lecturing and writing in this area for the last four years.
 He has developed sampling methods used to test key word searches and to validate coding decisions.
 Mr. Winchester also assists organizations with information management relating to the development of document management strategies and retention policies and the development of disaster recovery plans.